Screencast software is necessary to use in building any type of online business.

 Loom has a chrome extension and desktop app which works great for Mac and Windows but I put it as my fifth choice because it just isn’t as robust as Camtasia or Screenflow.

 Loom has a ton of useful features for internal communication for remote teams, client work, personal projects, and literally anything else you can think of.

 Loom’s pricing is also simple.

 You can try the free plan, but you’re limited to only 5 minutes of screen capture at a time and up to 100 videos and screenshots.
 For anything more, you’ll need to upgrade to the Business plan (which I HIGHLY recommend.)

 The Business plan is only $8 per month billed annually for unlimited screen capture time.
 It is feature rich with CTAs (call-to-actions) and custom branding.

 Loom is the one tool I can’t live without in my business.
 I literally use it every day and for as little as $8 a month, it is tough to beat.

-I tried to give a variety of tools that you would need while building your online business and career.
-Whether you are doing client work, online courses, or just working remotely, you need to have the proper screencasting tool.
+Whether you are doing client work, online courses, or simply working remotely, you need to have a proper screencasting tool.

 Hopefully, this list of the best screencasting software helps you narrow down your search and save you time in the process.